waku-org/docs.waku.org/docs/overview/concepts/peer-discovery.md

 title: Peer Discovery
 ---

 When initializing a Waku node, it must connect with other peers to enable message sending, receiving, and retrieval.
-To achieve this, a discovery mechanism is employed to locate and connect with other peers.
+To achieve this, a discovery mechanism is employed to locate other peers in the network.
 This process is known as bootstrapping.

 Once a connection is established, the node must actively seek out additional peers to have: